 Outside London the company opened Crafthouse and Angelica in Leeds, and international venues Bacino, Ebisu and Custom House Bar & Grill in Copenhagen (sold to a consortium in 2012), as well as Tokyo’s Botanica and Iconic restaurants (operated under licence by Hiramatsu Inc).

-In 2013, LDC, the leading private equity house, became D&D’s new financial partner.
-LDC bought out investments previously held by Conran Holdings and private equity investors Caird Capital.
-Des Gunewardena, David Loewi and the management team retain their existing investments.
+In 2013, LDC, a leading UK private equity investor, became D&D’s new financial partner, with Des Gunewardena, David Loewi and the management team retained their existing investments.

 This partnership has led to a period of further rapid expansion through new launches and refurbishment of existing restaurants, including Avenue and Quaglino’s in 2014, Le Pont de la Tour and Sartoria in 2015 ,and the creation of 100 Wardour St (formerly Carom and Floridita) in 2016.

 New ventures include German Gymnasium in Kings Cross which opened in 2015, two restaurants planned to open in Land Securities’ Nova development in Victoria, a second restaurant and bar venue in Leeds, two restaurants set to open in Glasgow and a number of other projects both in the UK and overseas under active consideration..

 German Gymnasium, London